aglushkov/serega/README.md

 For any attribute camelCase-behavior can be skipped when the `camel_case: false` attribute option provided.

-This plugin transforms only attribute keyz, without affecting the `root`, `metadata` and `context_metadata` plugins keys.
+This plugin transforms only attribute keys, without affecting the `root`, `metadata` and `context_metadata` plugins keys.

 If you wish to [select serialized fields](#selecting-fields), you should provide them camelCased.